ExH-R-D/usbapi-rs/readme.md

-# USBAPI for RUST
+# Native USB API for Rust

-User space driver for Rust in Linux.
+This does *not* depend on libusb and is a raw implementation in rust.

-Hopefully can replace libusb-rs C binding in the future.
+Only Linux is supported atm.

 You are free to fork or send pull request and ideas...